 Then, I allowed the kids to make the others, having them retell the story of Easter to me as they made their rolls – one of the best creative ways to teach the resurrection, especially for younger kids Easter lessons!

-My Aunt Wanda knows that I love to pair books and stories with cooking projects, so one year she shared this recipe for resurrection rolls.
+My Aunt Wanda knows that I love to pair books and stories with cooking projects.
+Years and years ago, she shared this recipe for resurrection rolls and said they were an Easter rolls recipe.

-(I had never heard of these yummy Easter desserts / resurrection snack!
-Where have I been?!)
+When she initially shared this, I had never heard of these yummy Easter desserts / resurrection snack!
+(Where have I been?!)

 I decided to make them on Good Friday with my daughter (then 7 years old) and my niece (then 9 years old).

-(Spoiler Alert: These Easter resurrection treats were a HUGE hit with the kids!)
+Spoiler Alert: These Easter resurrection treats — aka: marshmallow buns — were a HUGE hit with the kids!

 Before making the recipe, we discussed the meaning of Good Friday and Easter.